-Along the radiology history, the iodinated contrast medias have evolved and become progressively safer.
-This article will approach the adverse reactions based on the use of non-ionic low-osmolar contrast agents, which are the current state-of-art option in Radiology.
-It is well established that these agents are safer than the older high-osmolar or ionic contrast medias.
+Since their discovery in the early years of radiology, the iodinated contrast media have evolved and become progressively safer.
+This article will review the adverse reactions based on the use of non-ionic low-osmolar contrast agents, which are the current state-of-the-art option in radiology.
+It is well established that these agents are safer than the older high-osmolar or ionic contrast media.

 An increased risk for an adverse contrast reaction can be identified and assessed by the application of institutional forms and pre-exam interviews.

-- History of a previous reaction to iodinated contrast media: details of the previous reaction should be obtained and alternatives (e.g. non-contrasted study, ultrasound, MRI) may be considered
+- details of the previous reaction should be obtained and alternatives (e.g. non-contrasted study, ultrasound, MRI) may be considered

 Acute contrast reaction

-Corresponds to reactions within 60 minutes after the intravenous administration of the contrast media, which do not involve antibodies, and is not dose dependent.
-They are referred as idiosyncratic (anaphylactoid) or "pseudoallergic" reactions, and are divided as:
+Corresponds to reactions within 60 minutes after the intravenous administration of the contrast media, which do not involve antibodies, and are not dose-dependent.
+They are referred to as idiosyncratic or "pseudoallergic" reactions, and are divided into:

 mild: self-limiting manifestations that usually resolve without any specific treatment, e.g. nausea, vomiting, flushing, pruritus, mild urticaria, and headache.
 They occur in ~3% of patients receiving a non-ionic and low-osmolality iodinated contrast